Are you gearing up for your next spring break trip?

 Big cats get an honorable mention here.
 Costa Rica is home to ocelots, pumas, and jaguars, all of which are big enough to fatally injure humans.
 Fortunately, they’re pretty elusive and not known for their aggression.
 You probably won’t encounter them unless you spend lots of time in the deep jungle.

 Planning a frugal international vacation, even a relatively low-stress jaunt to Costa Rica, is a logistical challenge.
 As you scramble to tick the most important boxes on your planning checklist and ensure that nothing major gets lost in the shuffle, you’re not likely to check the latest currency market action – but maybe you should.

 Currency fluctuations can have an outsize impact on your overseas spending power.
 In the late 2000s, when the U.S. dollar was weak and the euro, pound, and Canadian dollar were all strong, it took lots of U.S. dollars to buy hotel rooms, transportation tickets, food, and souvenirs denominated in those currencies.
 For Americans, that meant traveling abroad was a pricey affair.
 British and European tourists flooded major U.S. cities and resort towns, snapping up hotel rooms and knickknacks at what seemed to them incredible bargains, while few Americans went the other way.

-Today, the U.S. dollar is much stronger relative to most other world currencies.
+Today, despite continued fluctuations, the U.S. dollar is in a much stronger position.
 While that’s not such good news for American exporters, it’s a huge boon for Americans planning overseas trips.
 So, as you finalize your Costa Rica vacation plans, keep in mind that your tropical excursion could end up costing even less than you expect.

 Have you ever been to Costa Rica?
 What’s your favorite thing to do there?